epidrome/mibook/_gallery/architecture-blueprint.md

 ---
 title: 'Architecture Model'
-excerpt: "Rapid prototyping of software user interfaces is inspired by similar design activities such as the creation of sketches and blueprints by architects."
+caption: "Rapid prototyping of software user interfaces is inspired by similar design activities such as the creation of sketches and blueprints by architects."
-header:
-  image: 'architecture-model.jpg'
-  teaser: 'architecture-model-thumb.jpg'
+image_url: /assets/images/architecture-model.jpg
 ---